 MAVERICK FOLDABLE TROLLEY

-You can use it as backpack or carrying it.
+You can use it as a rucksack or carrying it.
 Its shoulder straps are kept in the back pocket when using the wheels and you can use the top strap to pull it as a trolley.

 You can fold it to fit cabin size or even more to keep it at home without taking up much space.